josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psychology_Medical_Misuse/🩺_diagnosis_discredit_loop.md

 ## 🏮 Footer

-*🩺 Diagnosis–Discredit Loop* is a living node of the Polaris Protocol.
+*Diagnosis–Discredit Loop* is a living node of the Polaris Protocol.
 It records an active containment tactic where mental-health diagnoses are prompted or reshaped to discredit survivor testimony.

 > 📡 Cross-references: